Enngonia

 Enngonia, formerly known as Eringonia, is a small town in the north-west of New South Wales, Australia, in Bourke Shire, approximately 98 km north of the regional centre of Bourke.
 The Warrego River runs just to the west of the town.
-The central street, Belalie Street, is otherwise the Mitchell Highway running north-south.
+The central street, Belalie Street, is otherwise the Mitchell Highway running north–south.

 Enngonia is Muruwari First Nations country, bordering Kunja and Gunu countries.
 The town is in the Enngonia parish of the Culgoa County cadastral division.

 Etymology

-In 1859 an Irishman, with his love of the 'auld country', established a property along the Warrego River and called his rough shack, 'Erin's Gunyah' (gunyah being an Aboriginal word for 'hut'; effectively, 'Irish Hut').
+In 1859, Cornelius "Con" Bride, a man with Irish ancestry, established a property along the Warrego River and called his rough shack, 'Erin's Gunyah' (gunyah being an Aboriginal word for 'hut'; effectively, 'Irish Hut').
 It is known the location was otherwise first known as Eringunia and Eringunyah, then as Erringonia in 1861, and Eringa in 1862, then later as the township Enngonia.